Jays-C0D3/Autopilot/README.md

 PLEASE BE AWARE THAT THIS CODE IS TO PROVIDE A REAL TIME STREAM OF H1 BUGBOUNTY SCOPES IN TERMINAL.

-It will also save scope find root/sub-domains and the current IPv4 of the subdomains in the specified files.
+It will also save scope, find root/sub-domains, and the current IPv4 of the subdomains in the specified files.

 <h1>Created Files:</h1>